knighthawk121/rl_pid_uros/README.md

    1.**PID Parameters:** Initial PID values are set in [main scripts files](/scripts).
 Adjust kp, ki, and kd as needed.

    2.**Q-learning Parameters:** Modify alpha, gamma, and epsilon to tune the learning behavior.

+## Other Potential use cases
+This method can be easily implemented on a more complex systems that use PID Controller as a primary control system, such as quadrotor UAVs.

+## Contributing

+Contributions to this repository are welcome.
+Please feel free to submit pull requests for bug fixes, new features, or improvements to the documentation.
+This repo is under developement, and needs some work and fine tuning.

 ## License